A NSW Government website

 During the assessment of an Aboriginal land claim, the department identifies and gathers relevant information about the land.
 The date an Aboriginal land claim is lodged is critical, and any assessment will generally only be able to consider information and activities relevant to that date.

 This is a legal, non-discretionary process, which is completed in accordance with the criteria.
 If the land is found to be claimable against the criteria, the Minister for Crown Lands must grant the claim.
+No other agencies or stakeholders have the power to grant or refuse a land claim.

 Notification and administration